 One of the nation's finest research liberal arts institutions, Mount Holyoke is a highly selective, nondenominational, residential college for women enrolling 2,300 students from 45 states and nearly 80 countries.
 Located in South Hadley, Massachusetts--in one of the most culturally and intellectually vibrant regions of the country--Mount Holyoke was the first of the Seven Sisters, the female equivalent of the formerly all-male Ivy League.
 Mount Holyoke is recognized worldwide for integrating rigorous liberal arts education with embedded career experience.
 It attracts bright, ambitious students from around the world, women who are committed both to their own success and to working for the common good.

 When applying to Mount Holyoke College, it's important to note the application deadline is January 15, and the early decision deadline is November 15.
 The application fee at Mount Holyoke College is $60.
 It is more selective, with an acceptance rate of 42.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Fall 2012 acceptance rate||42.1%|

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Mount Holyoke College is 9:1, and the school has 67.3 percent of its classes with fewer than 20 students.
-The most popular majors at Mount Holyoke College include: English Language and Literature, General; International Relations and Affairs; Biology/Biological Sciences, General; Psychology, General; and Economics, General.
-The average freshman retention rate, an indicator of student satisfaction, is 91.2 percent.
+The student-faculty ratio at Mount Holyoke College is 10:1, and the school has 63.5 percent of its classes with fewer than 20 students.
+The most popular majors at Mount Holyoke College include: Biology/Biological Sciences, General; English Language and Literature, General; Political Science and Government, General; Economics, General; and International Relations and Affairs.
+The average freshman retention rate, an indicator of student satisfaction, is 91.3 percent.

 |Student gender distribution|